 1. Does your medical school and/or institution have an Office of Sustainability?
 3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
 2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: Einstein's Office of Energy and Sustainability is made up of 1 full-time sustainability staff member, who serves as the Director of Energy and Sustainability.
-Einstein is not affiliated with an undergraduate campus, but the Montefiore Health System, affiliated with Einstein, has multiple full-time sustainability staff members.
+1 There are no salaried sustainability staff, but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: The University of Glasgow has a "Centre for Sustainable Solutions", with one